maurya9n6/SQL-2019-Active-Active-Cluster/README.md

     # Disable Firewall

      1. Control Panel --> System and Security --> Windows Defender Firewall --> Turn Off Windows Defender Firewall

-# 4. Adding nodes to Domain

-    Validate if you can ping to Domain from both the nodes - ping gogates.local Assign domain name for both nodes
-        This PC --> Properties --> Advanced System Settings --> Member Of Domain - gogates.local
-        Specify credentials for Domain Admin - gogates\Administrator & P@ssword#123
-        Restart server
-        Follow same steps for both nodes
-        While logging you should be able to login as Domain Administrator user instead of local Administrator Validate nodes in Domain Controller using "Active Directory Users and Computers"

-# 5. Installation of iScassi Target

-As mentioned in very first video and also in image, DC Server / Node will also act as Storage or SAN.
-We will create 6 drives there as below

-    2 Data Drives (5 GB Each) - Data01 (G) & Data02 (H)
-    2 Log Drives (3 GB Each) - Log01 (L) & Log02 (M)
-    2 Temp Drives (2 GB Each) - Temp01 (T) & Temp02 (U)
-    Quorum Drive (1 GB)

-These drives will share with other nodes, wherein we will actually install & configure SQL Server 2019 Active \ Active Cluster.

-Now, in order to create & share \ present these drives (iscasi luns) to other nodes, we need to follow following steps
-# a.
-Installation of iSCSI Target Server

-    1. Open Server Manager
-    2. Local Server --> Manage --> Add Roles & Features
-    3. Installation Type --> Role Based Installation
-    4. Select local server - this is a default option
-    5. Server Roles --> Select - File & Storage Services --> iSCSI Target Server
-    6. Install

-# b.
-Add NIC Cards to all 3 nodes in network for iSCSI communication

-    1. Player --> Manage --> Virtual Machine Settings
-    2. Click Add --> Select Network Adapter
-    3. Assign static IP Address for all 3 nodes as below
-       - for DC             -- 10.0.0.10
-       - for gogate-node-1  -- 10.0.0.15
-       - for gogate-node-2  -- 10.0.0.20
-    4. Disable Windows Firewall
-    5. Check the connectivity from DC

-# c.
-Creating Shared Disks on Domain Controller

-    1. Open Server Manager
-    2. Select "File & Storage Services"
-    3. Select "iSCSI"
-    4. Tasks --> "New iSCSI Virtual Disk"
-    5. Specify Disk Name
-    6. Specify Disk Size
-    7. Add Target IP Address 10.0.0.15 & 10.0.0.20
-    8. Repeat process for all drives which needs to be added

-# d.
-Configuring Shared Drives on gogate-node-1 & gogate-node-2

-    1. Open "iSCSI initiator"
-    2. Specify target - 10.0.0.10
-    3. Click on Volumes & Devices --> Auto Configure
-    4. To format disk - Open "Disk Management"
-    5. Select disks and make online (Right click on each disk)
-    6. Once its online -- right click --> Initialize Disk
-    7. Select "GPT - GUID Partition Table" -->
-    8. Click on Drive (once its online) & click "New Simple Volume"
-    9. Specify Drive Letter
-    10. Specify following settings
-       - File System - NTFS
-       - Allocation Unit Size -- 64 KB (https://blog.sqlserveronline.com/2017/12/08/sql-server-64kb-allocation-unit-size/)
-       - Volume Label
-       - Select "Perform Quick Format"
-       - Finish
-    11. Repeat same for all available drives
-    12. Once node-1 configuration is finished, make all drives offline
-    13. Open "iSCSI Initiator" on 2nd node
-    14. Specify target - 10.0.0.10
-    15. Click on Volumes & Devices --> Auto Configure
-    16. Open "Disk Management"
-    17. Select disks and make online (Right click on each disk)
-    18. Right click on each drive --> Select "Change Drive Letter" & match it exactly what we had given for Node1